BlueBrain/circuit-build/doc/source/bioname.rst

 We address the folder for storing circuit build recipes as circuit `bioname`.

-Absolute path to this folder is put to CircuitConfig *BioName* attribute.
+Absolute path to this folder can be found in SONATA in the *provenance* attribute.

 In particular, the following files should be placed there: